MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/register-scom-managed-instance-resource-provider.md

 monikerRange: '>=sc-om-2019'
 ---

-# Register the SCOM Managed Instance (preview) resource provider
+# Register the Azure Monitor SCOM Managed Instance (preview) resource provider

 This article describes how to register the SCOM Managed Instance (preview) resource provider.